-A good booking agent can help you land better gigs and bigger venues, especially went you start to branch out playing show in the wider world.
+A good booking agent can help you land better gigs and bigger venues, especially when you start to branch out playing shows in the wider world.
 But how do you get one to work with you?

 How to find a booking agent for your band

-There’s actually a pretty simple answer to this question: Keep doing you’re thing, improving and growing your fan base until a booking agent finds you.
+There’s actually a pretty simple answer to this question: Keep doing your thing, improving and growing your fan base until a booking agent finds you.

 Ok, maybe that's a little oversimplified.
 But in short, you want to get to a point where a great booking agent is trying to convince you to work with them, rather than the other way round.

 Think about it from their perspective.
 A reputable booking agent will work on a commission basis – rather than a flat fee – so you need to be bringing in enough ticket sales to make it worth their while.